Go Do Some Great Thing: The Black Pioneers of British Columbia

 The episodic and anecdotal history mapped in the book also shatters the illusion conjured up by the contemporary acronym BIPOC, referring to Black, Indigenous, People of Color, which might suggest a shared experience or history.
 Like their white contemporaries, Black settlers pre-empted Indigenous lands, “seized and destroyed Indigenous resources” (p.103) and in response “Black settlers were …robbed, threatened and sniped at by Indigenous persons” who resented the encroachment on their territories.
 Not because they were Black, but because they were settlers.

-Accurate accounts of history like this one will help us better understand the world we inherited in all its complexity.
+Documentary accounts of history like this one will help us better understand the world we inherited in all its complexity.
 Much work remains to done to recover Black history in BC and to ensure an anti-racist future.
 Kilian’s book has laid the foundations.
-It should be in every BC teacher’s repertoire and its gaps should inspire young historians of the stories still to be told.
+It should be in every BC teacher’s repertoire and its gaps should inspire young historians to write the stories still to be told.

 Kilian, Crawford.
 Go Do Some Great Thing: The Black Pioneers of British Columbia.
 Third edition.
 Madeira Park, BC: Harbour Publishing, 2020.
 272 pp. $26.95 paper.